-- 26. In the decade since its inception, Xiaomi has experienced robust growth with total revenue of approximately \$29.5 billion in 2019 and \$25.7 billion through the end of the third quarter of 2020.
-Xiaomi Ordinary Shares have been listed on the Hong Kong Stock Exchange since July 2018 and Xiaomi American Depositary Receipts ("ADRs"), which evidence Xiaomi Ordinary Shares, have traded in the United States on the NASDAQ OTC Market since 2018.
-As of January 22, 2021, the company had a market capitalization of approximately \$96.8 billion.
-In 2019, Xiaomi made its inaugural entry into the Fortune Global 500 list, becoming the youngest company on the list.
-The company is independently managed by its Board of Directors and senior management. - 27.
-Xiaomi sells its hardware products to consumers through both online and offline retail distribution platforms.
+- 21. Xiaomi sells its hardware products to consumers through both online and offline retail distribution platforms.
 In China, Xiaomi operates its own website and partners with major e-commerce platforms such as Alibaba and JD.com.
 Xiaomi also has a sizeable offline retail network.
-In overseas markets, Xiaomi partners with global e-commerce platforms, such as Amazon, as well as local retailers, such as Walmart, and operators, for product distribution. - 28.
+In overseas markets, Xiaomi partners with global e-commerce platforms, such as Amazon, as well as local retailers, such as Walmart, and operators, for product distribution. - 22.
 Xiaomi has substantial connections to the U.S. market.
 Xiaomi has two U.S. subsidiaries and an office in California.
 The company generated more than \$300 million in revenue in the United States over the past five years, selling products such as electric scooters and portable power banks.
 Xiaomi also purchases hardware, services, and software from companies in the United States, and, in the past three years, has spent approximately \$16.2 billion in components procurements from U.S. suppliers, and approximately \$1.6 billion in procurement of services and software.
-Since Xiaomi's founding in 2010, Qualcomm has been one of the most important strategic partners of Xiaomi, as both an investor and key supplier.

-29. Xiaomi also has significant connections to U.S. investors.
+Since Xiaomi's founding in 2010, Qualcomm has been one of the most important strategic partners of Xiaomi, as both an investor and key supplier. - 23.
+Xiaomi also has significant connections to U.S. investors.
 According to a third-party shareholding analysis, as of December 31, 2020, four of Xiaomi's top ten shareholders were U.S. investors (Bin Lin and three institutional investors), and a substantial percentage of the company's outstanding ordinary shares (including ordinary shares evidenced by ADRs) were directly held by U.S. investors.
-Moreover, Xiaomi worked closely with U.S. financial institutions and raised approximately \$11.2 billion in capital market transactions, which generated over \$120 million in revenue for those financial institutions in the past three years.
+Moreover, Xiaomi worked closely with US financial institutions and raised approximately \$11.2 billion in capital market transactions, which generated over \$120 million revenue for them in the past three years.